GruberMarkus/Export-RecipientPermissions/docs/README.md

 - Permission: The permission granted/received (e.g., FullAccess, SendAs, SendOnBehalf etc.)
   - When public folder permissions are exported and a folder is mail-enabled, a "virtual" right 'MailEnabled' is exported
   - When management role group members are exported, a "virtual" right 'Member' is exported
+  - When forwarders are exported, one or more of the following "virtual" rights are exported:
+    - Forward_ExternalEmailAddress_ForwardOnly
+    - Forward_ForwardingAddress_DeliverAndForward
+    - Forward_ForwardingAddress_ForwardOnly
+    - Forward_ForwardingSmtpAddress_DeliverAndForward
+    - Forward_ForwardingSmtpAddress_ForwardOnly
 - Allow/Deny: Shows if the permission is an allow or a deny permission.
 - Inherited: Shows if the permission is inherited or not.
 - InheritanceType: Shows if the permission is also valid for child objects, and if yes, which child objects.